zooniverse/developer.zooniverse.org/README.md

 below, then when you are happy, submit a pull request.
 Once the PR is approved and merged, the changes will automatically be deployed to `developer.zooniverse.org`.

-To add a new `.rst` file, simply create it in the appropriate directory, then add it to the table of contents.
+To add a new `.rst` file, simply create it in the appropriate directory, then add it to the table of contents which is `index.rst` in the base directory.

 ## Viewing locally